askasys-code/mpv4all/README.md

 This is my personal mpv configuration for the best quality experience.

-You can use this configuration to have a universal video and image player with many convenient functions.
+You can use this configuration to have a universal video, image and audio player with many convenient functions.
 The main functions are the toggle keys for upscaling.
 I have also included a script for saving small video clips and a script for displaying images correctly.